 Hurricane season means more bugs

 Hurricane season begins on June 1st and goes for 5 months.
 Peak storm season is generally in August and September.
 Even when we here in Florida aren’t having an actual hurricane we are plagued with daily showers.
 Along with the joy of hurricanes and constant showers we also notice an influx of pests.
+During hurricane season, certain types of bugs may become more prevalent or exhibit different behaviors due to the environmental changes associated with hurricanes.

 Why does the wet season bring more bugs to our doorsteps?
 One reason is that storms create the perfect environment for lots of insects.
 Rain and flooding cause most predators to retreat into their nests and burrows as well as into your house.
 While many insects won’t come out while it is raining as the force of the raindrops can hurt them, anyone from South Florida knows, the sun will soon come out and they will have the freedom to run around again.